SoteriaSoftwareLLC/openrmfpro-automation/python/keycloak/README.md

 ![Capability Config settings](./img/capability-config.png?raw=true)

-Also, under the Service accounts roles tab, you can add roles to ensure least privilege but execution of whatever functions you are working with to automate around Keycloak.
+Also, under the Service accounts roles tab, you can Assign Roles to ensure least privilege but execution of whatever functions you are working with to automate around Keycloak.
+Make sure you `Filter by clients` in the top corner of that popup window to view the roles.
 You can see where to start below.

 ![Capability Config settings](./img/service-accounts-roles.png?raw=true)